54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Monster Mash” by Bobby “Boris” Pickett

 It was, and still is, “a graveyard smash.”
 This classic tune was originally released in 1962, and it was destined for Halloween stardom.
 Along with the aptly named band The Crypt-Kickers, singer Bobby “Boris” Pickett brought everyone to the dance floor with this monster-themed song-and-dance craze.
-Hot on the heels of the “Mashed Potato” choreography, this song is just plain fun.
-What else stands the test of time?
-These vintage Halloween costumes that could still be worn today.
+Combined with the “Monster Mash” choreography, this song is just plain fun.

 “Halloween” by Siouxsie and the Banshees